Disney Channel (Latin America): Disney XD (closed)

 It was a pay television channel broadcasting throughout Latin America and the Caribbean.
-It was launched on November 8, 1996, as Fox Kids, rebranded on August 1, 2004, as Jetix, and took on its current branding on July 3, 2009.
-It is broadcast using four feeds.
-It features male-focused series along with action, comedy and animated series.
-It is marketed to children from 6 to 14.
-It is operated by Disney Media Networks and The Walt Disney Company Latin America, which are owned by The Walt Disney Company.
-The channel was closed on April 1, 2022.
+It was launched on November 8, 1996, as Fox Kids, rebranded on August 1, 2004, as Jetix, and relaunched as Disney XD on July 3, 2009.
+It was broadcast using four feeds.
+It featured male-focused series along with action, comedy and animated series.
+It was marketed to children from 6 to 14.
+It was operated by Disney Media Networks and The Walt Disney Company Latin America, which are owned by The Walt Disney Company.
+On April 1, 2022, the channel was shut down in the region; as well as Nat Geo Kids, Nat Geo Wild, FXM and Star Life, due to the company's restructuring policy.